 Our drought plan sets out how we intend to manage water resources during extended periods of dry weather.

 Water companies are required to prepare and maintain a drought plan on a five-yearly cycle.
 The plan identifies actions we will take before, during, and after a drought to maintain a secure supply of water, and outlines how we will assess and mitigate against the environmental impacts of our actions.

-Following instruction from Defra, we have now developed a new draft drought plan.
-The plan has been developed following Defra and the Environment Agency’s current drought plan guidance and Defra’s drought plan direction.
+Following instruction from Defra, we developed and consulted on development of the plan between 2020 and 2022, following Defra and the Environment Agency’s drought plan guidance and Defra’s drought plan direction.

-For reasons of national security, information has been excluded from the published draft plan.
+For reasons of national security and commercial confidentiality, information has been excluded from the version of the final plan published on this website.
 The information excluded concerns detailed information relating to our water sources and water supply system in relation to drought and drought permit operation.

 If you want to see a full version of this document, or other supporting appendices, including Environmental Assessment Reports for Drought Permit Options, HRA, WFD and the SEA Post Adoption Statement, please email email@example.com.